chevereto/v4-docker/README.md

 * The application will be at `public_html`
 * Local uploads will be stored at `images`

-> All these directories are for reference, you can customize the volumes at [Setup Web Server](#setup-web-server).
+> All these directories are for reference, you can customize the volumes at [Setup v3-docker](#setup-v3-docker).

 ### Installer Project (recommended)